View Jose Silva's Obituary on metrowestdailynews.com and share memories

 |

-Jose Da Silva, 93, of Hudson, MA, passed away on Sunday, December 29, 2019, at Marlborough Hospital, after a period of declining health.
-Calling hours will be held from 4 pm until 7 pm on Friday, January 3, 2020, at Tighe Hamilton Regional Funeral Home, 50 Central St., Hudson, MA.
-A Funeral Mass will be celebrated at 9 am on Saturday, January 4, 2020, at Saint Michael Parish, 21 Manning St., Hudson, Ma; followed by interment in Forestvale Cemetery.
-A full obituary will be published in tomorrows Metro West Daily News.
+Jose Da Silva, 93 years old of Hudson, MA, passed away on Sunday, December 29, 2019 at Marlborough Hospital.
+Jose was born on November 11, 1926, on the island of Santa Maria, Acores in Portugal.
+He lived there with his late mother, Lina Da Silva and his late step father, Luis Da Silva.
+He spent his younger years in Santa Maria, Acores, but eventually moved to the United States in the early 1970s and has been a long time resident at Peters Grove in Hudson, MA.
+He was at the Beaumont Rehabilitation and Skilled Nursing Center in Westborough, MA since July of 2019.
+Jose is survived by 5 siblings, Senifredo Da Silva, Maria Pacheco, Aguiar Silva, Luis Silva and Jose Silva and many nieces and nephews.
+He was also predeceased by his siblings, Maxmiliano Da Silva, Joao Da Silva, Vasco Silva and Aclino Antunes.
+Visitation will be held from 4 pm until 7 pm on Friday, January 3, 2020 at Tighe Hamilton Regional Funeral Home, 50 Central St., Hudson, MA.
+A Funeral Mass will be celebrated at 9 am on Saturday, January 4, 2020 at Saint Michael Church, 21 Manning St., Hudson, Ma; followed by burial at Forestvale Cemetery.